hulvdan/cookier/TASKS_HULVDAN.md

-x ui keyboard: shop: SPACE / RETURN should work for weapons x ui keyboard: shop: don't add hidden weapons to group x ui keyboard: shop: when context menu is active, don't process shop context at all
+x ui keyboard: shop: SPACE / RETURN should work for weapons x ui keyboard: shop: don't add hidden weapons to group x ui keyboard: shop: when context menu is active, don't process shop context at all x fix: new run: can't click on buttons

 * ui keyboard: SPACE / RETURN should work in weapon details
 * ui keyboard: